Frequently asked questions¶

-You may want to setup your server to listen and send data through ports under 1024, such as port 80 or 443 (as these ports are rarely blocked by any firewall).
+You may want to setup your server to listen and send data through ports below 1024, such as port 80 or 443 (as these ports are rarely blocked by a firewall).

-In the case where you want to set a port lower than 1024, the method is different since all ports under 1024 have a restricted access and only special applications can access them.
+If you want to set a port below 1024, the method is different since all ports under 1024 are restricted and only accessible through special applications.

-For this example, let’s say we want to make our Map 4 server listen and send data through the port 80.
+For this example, set the MAP server to listen and send data through port 80.

-In your case, replace each occurences of 80 by the port you want to use.
+Replace each occurence of 80 with the port you want to use.

-# service iptables status Table: raw Chain PREROUTING (policy ACCEPT) num target prot opt source destination Chain OUTPUT (policy ACCEPT) num target prot opt source destination Table: mangle Chain PREROUTING (policy ACCEPT) num target prot opt source destination ... ... ...
+# systemctl status iptables Table: raw Chain PREROUTING (policy ACCEPT) num target prot opt source destination Chain OUTPUT (policy ACCEPT) num target prot opt source destination Table: mangle Chain PREROUTING (policy ACCEPT) num target prot opt source destination ... ... ...

 iptables: Firewall is not running.